 A few hundred yuan cost doesn’t hurt me, but as a user, I feel my intelligence was insulted.
 Tencent Cloud suggested refunding half — how about full refund?
 I didn’t take a cent — I just want to write an article telling everyone how crappy and idiotic this product is.

-Alibaba Cloud, whatever else, at least gets some respect from me in certain areas.
+Alibaba-Cloud, whatever else, at least gets some respect from me in certain areas.
 But Tencent Cloud’s performance truly disgraces Chinese public cloud — such a large company coming out to do cloud without understanding such basic things.
 No wonder people say:

 China has no cloud computing, only IDC 2.0